Natsu235/rom-checker/README.md

-# ROM-Checker
+# ROM Checker
 A Python tool to display basic informations about Nintendo ROMs.

 # How to build
-To build this project, you need:
+To build this project, you'll need:
 * [Python 3.6](https://www.python.org/downloads/)
 * cx_Freeze for Python